 I wear a tank top or camisole under a jacket or cardigan nearly every day in spring and fall.
 Tanks serve as a warm first layer in winter.
 Owning several in white keeps me from having to do laundry every other day.

 The cashmere and merino wool sweaters, cardigans, and Clara Sunwoo tops are on another rail.
 (I hang lightweight sweaters inside out so that the shoulder bumps are on the inside.)
 I’ve already washed and put away the turtlenecks and bulky cardigans.
-I store them folded in a drawer with small cedar planks during warm weather.
+I store them folded in a drawer with small cedar planks (to deter moths) during warm weather.

 Scarves and cashmere wraps are folded and hung on felted hangers so that I can easily see them.
 Swimsuits are at the end of the rail.
 I often use a fifty-one-inch scarf as a sarong over a swimsuit.
 Scarves are infinitely useful, and they do not date, so I rarely edit those.

 Handbags are stuffed with their dust bags filled with tissue paper.
 The hat boxes on the top shelves hold hats.

 Since last summer, I have added a few dresses and ruanas to my collection.
 I am wearing one of my favorite ruanas in the post here.
 When I wear jeans and a tank, I always add a lightweight cardigan or a ruana.
-The coverage gives me a confidence boost.
-I’ve never enjoyed showing a lot of skin.
+The coverage gives me a confidence boost since I’ve never enjoyed showing a lot of skin.
 On the hottest days, dresses are my best option.
 I search for cotton, linen, or rayon blends.

 I donated a few jackets that weren’t right for me now that I mostly wear flats or low block heels.
 A long jacket with wider leg pants and flat shoes can make me look very short and wide.